handrews/OpenAPI-Specification/src/oas.md

 In order to properly handle [Schema Objects](#schema-object), OAS 3.1 inherits the parsing requirements of [JSON Schema Specification Draft 2020-12](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-9), with appropriate modifications regarding base URIs as specified in [Relative References In URIs](#relative-references-in-api-description-uris).

-This includes a requirement to parse complete documents before deeming a Schema Object reference to be unresolvable, in order to detect keywords that might provide the reference target or impact the determination of the appropriate base URI.
+This includes a requirement to parse complete documents before deeming a reference to be unresolvable, in order to detect keywords that might provide the reference target or impact the determination of the appropriate base URI.
-See [Appendix H: Parsing and Resolution Guidance](#appendix-h-parsing-and-resolution-guidance) for more detailed implementation options and a discussion of the consequences of parsing fragmentary content in isolation.
+See [Appendix H: Parsing and Resolution Guidance](#appendix-h-parsing-and-resolution-guidance) for more detailed implementation options and a discussion of the consequences of parsing fragmentary OAD content (documents without an OpenAPI Object at the root, or a fragment extracted from a document without considering the rest of the document) in isolation.

-A special case of parsing fragments of OAS content would be if such fragments are embedded in another format, referred to as an _embedding format_ with respect to the OAS.
+A special case of parsing fragments of OAD content would be if such fragments are embedded in another format, referred to as an _embedding format_ with respect to the OAS.
 Note that the OAS itself is an embedding format with respect to JSON Schema, which is embedded as Schema Objects.
 It is the responsibility of an embedding format to define how to parse embedded content, and OAS implementations that do not document support for an embedding format cannot be expected to parse embedded OAS content correctly.